 offering you a traditional wedding

-By choosing to be married in church a couple acknowledges that their marriage isn't simply a legal agreement but rather a creative, mystical union between a man and a woman that touches upon the divine.
+By choosing to be married in church a couple acknowledges that their marriage isn't merely a legal agreement but rather a creative, mystical union between a man and a woman that touches upon the divine.

 Can I get married in St Nicholas’ or St Leonard's?